 - Averted in Ghostbusters: The Video Game, as the Aztec, Egyptian, and Civil War exhibits are kept separate.

-- While the Treacherous Mansion of Luigis Mansion Dark Moon generally has its museum exhibits delineated in ways that make sense, the 1st floor northwest room based on the Secret Mine has an igloo and a woolly mammoth together apparently only because they're both associated with ice.
+- Luigi's Mansion: Dark Moon: While the Treacherous Mansion generally has its museum exhibits delineated in ways that make sense and reference the themes seen in all previous locations, the first floor northwest room based on the Secret Mine has an igloo and a woolly mammoth together apparently only because they're both associated with ice.
 Justified in-universe: according to Professor E. Gadd, the guy who built the place was rather kooky.

 - In the first Kim Possible movie, A Sitch in Time, a primitive monkey idol is kept in the same room as an Egyptian sarcophagus and at least one dinosaur skeleton... and a giant fishbowl.